Annual report

 Our researchers have traditionally contributed to higher education, with many holding academic titles.

-During the reporting period, the Institute hosted four interns—law, criminology, and PhD students – from the Faculty of Law and Political Science of Eötvös Loránd University, the Faculty of Law and Political Science of Pázmány Péter Catholic University, and the Doctoral School of the Faculty of Law and Political Science of the University of Szeged.
+During the reporting period, the Institute hosted four interns – law, sociology, criminology, and PhD students – from the Eötvös Loránd University, the Pázmány Péter Catholic University, the University of Pécs, and the University of Miskolc.

 2 OKRI’s international relations